cmbonu/chatinsights/README.md

         * You will be notified by email when the analysis is ready (usually less than 2 mins)
     5. Click on the dashboard link received in step 2 or generate a new one.
     6. Your Analysis will load by default.
-    7. You can upload as many files as you want.
-They will be available as links in the "Uploads" menu.
-    8. Dashboard links are valid for 1 week.
+    7. Uploads are listed in the "Uploads" menu

 ## Project setup
 ```